 If you've overstayed your visa or leave

-If you’ve overstayed your visa or leave, you'll have 30 days to leave the country from the date it expired.
+If you’ve stayed longer than you're allowed to under your your visa or leave, this is called overstaying.
+You'll have 30 days to leave the country from the date it expired.
+If you’re an overstayer and want to stay in the UK, you should check what you can do.

 The Home Office won't remind you when your visa or leave expires.
-Check the stamp or sticker in your passport if you’re not sure whether you’ve overstayed.
+Check your biometric residence permit or any stamp or sticker in your passport if you’re not sure if you’ve overstayed.

 If there was a reason you missed the deadline

-If you can show the reason for not renewing your visa in time was something you had no control over, you might still be able to apply for a new one.
+You might still be able to apply for a new visa if you can prove you couldn’t renew your visa in time because of something you had no control over - like if you were in hospital.
 You’ll have to apply and give your reason within 14 days of the date your visa or leave expired.

 It's best to get help proving you had a good reason for missing the deadline.
-Contact your local Citizens Advice, or contact a local solicitor directly - it’s usually quicker to contact a local solicitor, but you may have to pay.
+Read more about finding an immigration specialist.
+Using a specialist might be quicker but you may have to pay.

-You won't be entitled to the same rights if you overstay - for example if you were entitled to work before you overstayed, you'll have to stop.
+You won't be entitled to the same rights if you overstay even if you apply within 14 days of your leave expiring.
+For example if you were entitled to work before you overstayed, you won't be allowed to anymore.

 Leaving the UK

-If you don’t leave voluntarily within 30 days, you could be deported.
+If you don’t leave voluntarily within 30 days of your visa or leave expiring, you could be deported.
+Check what to do if you're going to be deported.

 If you leave after 30 days, you could be banned from re-entering the UK for between 1 and 10 years.
 How long you’re banned for depends on: